austin-lai/Python-HTTP-Connect-Knocking/README.md

 <!-- Description -->

-Python HTTP Request Connect script, Knocking Port to get next port and instruction.
+Python Simple HTTP Request Connect script, Knocking Port to get next port and instruction.

 Created for one of TryHackMe Room.